knpuniversity/symfony/knpu/ep3-doctrine/dummy-data.md

 Copy the example fixture class.
 In AppBundle, add a `DataFixtures/ORM` directory.
 Then, add a new PHP class called - well, it doesn't matter - how about `LoadFixtures`.
-Past the example class we so aggressively stole from the docs and update its class name to be `LoadFixtures`.
+Paste the example class we so aggressively stole from the docs and update its class name to be `LoadFixtures`.

-Clear our that `User` code.
+Clear out that `User` code.
 We need to create Genuses.. and we have some perfectly good code in `newAction` we can steal to do that.
 Paste that it.
-The `$manager` argumenet passed to this class is the entity manager.
+The `$manager` argument passed to this function is the entity manager.
 Use it to persist `$genus` and don't forget the `Genus` `use` statement.
 Oh, and only one namespace - whoops!

 I know this is *not* very interesting yet - stay with me.
 To run this, head over